 Ways to invest in Sainsbury’s

-Share-dealing and CFD trading are the two most commonly used ways of investing in Saisnbury’s stock.
+Share-dealing and CFD trading are the two most commonly used ways of investing in Sainsbury’s stock.
 We’ll take you through the difference right here.

-When share-dealing you are endeavouring to buy and hold shares long-term, with the idea of landing bigger profits by accruing value over time.
+When share-dealing you are endeavouring to buy Sainsbury’s shares and hold them long-term, with the idea of landing bigger profits by accruing value over time.
 Share-dealing is a longer-term strategy than trading shares, with your capital tied up in the stocks you have bought for a significant period of time until you decide to sell.

 - Pros: Share-dealing can deliver impressive returns if you can manage to hold onto a winning stock and ride out stock market fluctuations.
 Share-dealing also gives you more time to dig into a company’s fundamentals, since you don’t have to worry as much about short-term stock charts.